mskwark/genomeDCA/02inference/README.md

     `$> for t in sampled/sampling*/input.seq; do ./00rungenomeDCA.py $t; done`

     Note: `./00rungenomeDCA` can take more than one alignment input in the command line.
 In such a case, the inference will be run sequentially.
-3. Wait until inference finishes -- may take a considerable amount of time.
+3. Wait until inference finishes.
+Single run takes ~10 minutes, out of which ~75% is spent in parallelized loop.
+When using 20 cores the run time can be reduced to ~3 minutes.
+Each sample can be run independently.